Welcome to today's edition of the Rush 24-7 podcast.

 Folks, I think we ought to stop opposing the environmental movement.

-Uh we we should stop, we should stop opposing runaway government spending and deficits.
+We should stop opposing runaway government spending and deficits.

-It's just gonna, it's just gonna offend people who will benefit from the well, but we we've gotta we've got to make sure that we don't offend anybody in anything we do as a party.
+We've got to make sure that we don't offend anybody in anything we do as a party.

-That's how we're gonna attract voters, and we don't offend anybody.
+And we don't offend anybody.

-No, I'll tell you something.
+Now, I'll tell you something.

-The big problem with the Republican Party, and the reason that it is extinct, is because it stands for nothing.
+The big problem with the Republican Party and the reason that it is extinct is because it stands for nothing.

 Nobody knows what a Republican is anymore.